 Adenium obesum, commonly known as Desert Rose, is widespread and variable in its natural habitat.
-It occurs in a broad band across sub-Saharan Africa from Senegal and Mauritania in the west eastward to Sudan and Kenya.
+It occurs in broadband across sub-Saharan Africa from Senegal and Mauritania in the west eastward to Sudan and Kenya.
 Its variability in nature is reflected by its variability in cultivation.
 It has a relatively long summer blooming period and can be kept in growth through winter in a warm and bright location.
-It is the most widely available species in cultivation and has been used as one of the parents in many of the hybrids.
-The flowers are variable in size, but generally about 2 inches (5 cm) in diameter.
+Desert Rose is the most widely available species in cultivation and has been used as one of the parents in many hybrids.
+The flowers vary in size but are generally about 2 inches (5 cm) in diameter.
 The margins of the petals vary from pink to deep red and gradually fade to white near the throat.

-Growing a Desert Rose from seed or from cuttings is not hard at all.
+Growing a Desert Rose from seed or cuttings is not hard at all.
 It simply requires a little knowledge.
-Young plants from seed have a distinctly fattened caudex and the plant eventually develops a very stout trunk.
+Young plants from seed have a distinctly fattened caudex, and the plant eventually develops a stout trunk.
 Rooted cuttings will form a very thick trunk in time.

-The real trick to Desert Rose seed starting is to make sure that you start out with fresh seeds.
-Fresh seed will have a higher germination rate as well as germinating faster.
-Purchase your seeds from a reputable dealer or find an owner of a few adult plants that can give your seeds straight from the plants themselves.
+The real trick to starting Desert Rose seed is fresh seeds.
+Fresh seeds will have a higher germination rate as well as germinate faster.
+Purchase your seeds from a reputable dealer or find an owner of a few adult plants who can give them straight from the plants themselves.

-Begin starting Desert Rose seeds by preparing a container with a well-draining growing medium, like a perlite or sand and soil mix.
-Place the seed in the growing medium, just covering them with the growing medium.
+Begin starting Desert Rose from seeds by preparing a container with a well-draining growing medium, like a perlite or sand and soil mix.
+Then, place the seeds in the growing medium, just covering them with the growing medium.

-Water from below daily and from above once every 3 days until the seedlings appear.
-Place the growing tray or container on a heating pad and keep the temperature of the growing medium at between 80 and 85 °F (27 and 30 °C).
+Water from below daily and above once every three days until the seedlings appear.
+Place the growing tray or container on a heating pad and keep the temperature of the growing medium between 80 and 85 °F (27 and 30 °C).

-Your seeds should germinate in one week, if the seeds are fresh.
-If they are not fresh, it may take longer (if at all).
+The seeds should germinate in one week if they are fresh.
+If the seeds are not fresh, it may take longer (if at all).
 Once the seedlings appear, water only from below.
-In about a month, the seedlings will be large enough to transplant to a permanent container.
+The seedlings will be large enough to be transplanted into a permanent container in about a month.

 Take a cutting from the tip of a branch.
-Allow the cutting to dry out for a day or two, then wet the end of the desert rose cutting and dip it in rooting hormone.
-Stick the cutting into a well draining growing medium like perlite or sand mixed with soil.
-Water the cutting daily, making sure the water is able to drain out of the soil.
+Allow the cutting to dry out for a day or two, then wet the end of the Desert Rose cutting and dip it in the rooting hormone.
+Stick the cutting into a well-draining growing medium like perlite or sand mixed with soil.
+Water the cutting daily, making sure the water can drain out of the soil.
 Use a spray bottle and mist the cutting daily as well.